deployEMDS/technical-documentation/tests/data_product_publication/publication/publication_on_emds_catalogue/test_2_2_3_1a/result_edc_vc.md

 - The test utilizes the EDC MVD commit [9a5f93c](https://github.com/eclipse-edc/MinimumViableDataspace/commit/9a5f93c89cf5624cc4bf8eaa024a29da9b8e3d12).
 - EDC version [0.8.1-snapshot](https://github.com/eclipse-edc/MinimumViableDataspace/blob/9a5f93c89cf5624cc4bf8eaa024a29da9b8e3d12/gradle/libs.versions.toml#L7)
 - The test is executed in an Ubuntu environment using IntelliJ.

 #### Tested quality metric and method
 The quality metric for this test is based on the criteria outlined in [iso27001_kpis_subkpis.xlsx](../../../../../design_decisions/background_info/iso27001_kpis_subkpis.xlsx).
 In Phase 1, the focus is on the Functional Suitability metric.
-For detailed information, please refer to the [Evaluation Criteria](./test.md#evaluation-criteria) section in the test description.
+For detailed information, please refer to the [Comparative criteria (checklists, ...)](./test.md#comparative-criteria-checklists-) section in the test description.
-#### Comparative criteria (checklists, ...)
-[TODO] Describe the comparative criteria used for the test / assessment.
-If possible, align with the criteria used for the same test in the other stack(s).

 #### Expected output
 The test aims to examine the process of catalog publication for a data product under the following conditions: a new data product is added to the catalog.
 The EMDS catalog, as defined in the relevant documentation,